jamiecaesar/securecrt-tools/README.md

 * **cdp_to_csv.py** - Captures detailed CDP information and saves it to a CSV file.
 * **create_intf_desc.py** - Outputs a config script to label interfaces based on CDP info.
+* **create_sessions_from_cdp.py** - A script that pulls the CDP information from the connected device and creates a SecureCRT session for each device in the CDP table.
+Saved in the `_imports` directory when opening the `Connect` window.
 * **document_device.py** - Saves multiple command outputs at once.
 The first time this script is run a JSON file named `document_device.json` will be created.
 This file can be edited to include all commands that should be captured when this script is run.
 * **interface_stats.py** - Outputs a CSV file for a quick and easy view of some high level details about all interfaces that are "up", such as total packets in/out, packet rate in/out and errors in/out.
 * **mac_to_csv.py** - Outputs the mac address table into a CSV file.